-I am curious about the various ways we walk around in our shoes.
+I am curious about the ways we walk around in our shoes.
 My background in martial arts and psychology steer an exploration of balance (literal and figurative) and how we respond to forces internal and external.
 Working in paint, mixed media, photography, digital design, sound, video, sculpture and installation, I allow the idea at hand to dictate the chosen medium, as I explore the literal and symbolic aspects of materials and subject matter; often incorporating found objects and imagery from mass media in dramatic groupings.
 In my hunt to adequately capture an idea, I allow for generous experimentation with style and technique, resulting in innovative imagery that intersects with conceptual puzzles and is sometimes seasoned with a pinch of absurdity.
-Themes of media culture, technology, nature, ego, and one’s relationship to self and others are mined for understanding of how we put one foot after the next, or not.
+Themes of media, culture, technology, nature, ego, and one’s relationship to self and others are mined for understanding of how we place one foot after the next, or not.

 I was born and raised in the Colorado foothills and am an alumnus of the University of Colorado, with a BA in Psychology and BFA in Painting and Drawing, from Boulder and Denver respectively.
 Since a young child, I've had a great curiosity for the world around me - it's people, plants, animals, patterns, objects and ideas.
 I like to study varied artists such as Dahn Vo, Barbara Kruger, Hugo Ball, Henri de Toulouse-Lautre, Dana Schutz, and Kazuo Shiraga; as well as standup comics, musicians, writers, actors, historians, philosophers, and writings on the science of the brain.